SalvatoreRa/tutorial/README.md

 &nbsp;

-# Articles and tutorials of Bioinformatics/AI/ML applied on Biology
+## Articles and tutorials of Bioinformatics/AI/ML applied to Biology

-This series of tutorials on use of  and machine learning and trascriptmic data with transcriptomic data.
+This series of tutorials on using machine learning and transcriptomic data with transcriptomic data.
 I will implement also tutorials about the use of machine learning with biomedical images.

 | Tutorial | notebook | description |
 | ------- | ----------- | ------ |